Dragan14/Dragan14.github.io/README.md

-# This repository includes completed projects from the freecodecamp.org course on Responsive Web Design
+# This repository includes projects to practice my front-end development skills.